shruthi-venkatesh/shruthi-venkatesh.github.io/_pages/research.md

 ## Selected Work in Progress
+**Impact of Increasing Hospital Price Transparency: Collusion, Search, and Equilibrium Price**, with Elena Prager, Maryam Saeedi and Robert Town.

 **The Effects of Hospital-Physician Integration on Referrals: Evidence from Medicare**
 Media coverage: [Wall Street Journal](https://www.wsj.com/articles/the-hidden-system-that-explains-how-your-doctor-makes-referrals-11545926166)
 <details>